 Who are we?

-The Hampden Collection was set up in 2017 by Graeme Brown, Ged O’Brien and Thomas Macnab.
-We are a group of people dedicated to the preservation of our history, community and are collaborating to celebrate the magnificent story of Hampden Park.
-Yes, and they are 3 of them.
+The Hampden Collection was set up in 2017 and are a group of people dedicated to the preservation of our history, community and are collaborating to celebrate the magnificent story of Hampden Park.
+Yes, and there are 3 of them.

 The Collection comprises all sorts from Poets to Artists, from Historians to TV Producers and from Bowlers to Football Fans.